Fire and rescue services

 Transport and tour operators don't always follow safety and maintenance standards.
 This includes operators of adventure activities.

-If you plan to do an adventure activity:
+If you plan to do an adventure activity, including hiking and swimming:

 If proper safety equipment isn't available, use another provider.